shrub719/better-learn/README.md

 ## Features

+- **Skip video**
-- **Skip video:** skip the content of the current video and only display questions
+    - Skip the content of the current video and only display questions
+- **Log time**
-- **Log time:** "complete" a video with a given time, in minutes
+    - Use an already-completed video to add a given amount of study time, in minutes
-  *Counts as time spent studying*
+    - Maximum time logged at once is 10 \* video length
+- **Video speed**
-- **Video speed:** adjust video speed past normal limits
+    - Adjust video speed past normal limits
-  *Above 3.5x speed, in-video questions will not be triggered*
+    - Above 3.5x speed, in-video questions will not be triggered
+- **Disable fullscreen**
+    - Removes fullscreen warnings
-- **Disable fullscreen:** automatically removes fullscreen warnings
+    - Requires **Always Allow** permission to automatically disable fullscreen (right-click extension icon)

 ## Installation